mmoreno43/aws_project/README.md

 Second, copy the output.

 Lastly, got to [GitHub](https://github.com/) and create an account or login.
-Once that is done you will upload your keys to.
-Click on the icon in the top right, then settings.
-On the left hand side you should see SSH keys.
+Once that is done we will upload your keys.

+Click on the icon in the top right, then **Settings**.

+On the left hand side you should see **SSH keys**.
 Follow the prompts to enter your keys.

 # Setting up your Git Repository

 First, we need to  test our SSH key with Github:

 ```
-ssh -T git@gitlab.com
+ssh -T git@github.com
 ```

 If succesful we need to make our directory.
 In your terminal make sure you are home by running the command: